HOW TO MAKE PARSAD – BOTH FLOUR AND CREAM OF WHEAT VERSIONS

 Peel and grate ginger (I always give this task to my husband) and measure ingredients.

-In a small saucepan with a long handle, add evaporated milk, whole milk, one cup of water and sugar and place over a low flame.
+In a small saucepan with a long handle, add evaporated milk, whole milk, water and sugar and place over a low flame.
 Stir until sugar has melted.
 Keep on low flame.

 [A few times I added the ginger to the milk and it curdled, so I no longer bother.
 You may continue to use the milk if it curdled, I didn’t notice a difference to the final product]